karios-os/docs/docs/user-guide/index.rst

 **Run All Tools**
    Execute all supported diagnostic tools sequentially with default or prompted parameters.

+   Prerequisites: Configure all the required parameters for each tool to execute all tools successfully.

+   Click on "Execute All" to run all the tools sequentially.

 **Generate PDF Report**
    Create a consolidated PDF report from previously collected diagnostic outputs.